ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ------------------------------------------------- | ------ | ----
 `ibm-service-instance-id`  | String  |  This header references the service instance where the bucket will be created and to which data usage will be billed.
 `ibm-sse-kp-encryption-algorithm` | String | This header is used to specify the algorithm and key size to use with the encryption key stored by using Key Protect.
 This value must be set to the string `AES256`.
-`ibm-sse-kp-customer-root-key-crn`  | String | This header is used to reference the specific root key used by Key Protect or HPCS to encrypt this bucket.
+`ibm-sse-kp-customer-root-key-crn`  | String | This header is used to reference the specific root key used by Key Protect or {{site.data.keyword.hscrypto}} to encrypt this bucket.
 This value must be the full CRN of the root key.

 **Syntax**